Supplementary resources for high school students

 A Little History: Primary Sources and References

-Strategies to handle water pollution, historical and modern: Bruce Yandle on the Tragedy of the Commons and the Implications for Environmental Regulation, podcast on EconTalk
+Strategies to handle water pollution, historical and modern: Bruce Yandle on the Tragedy of the Commons and the Implications for Environmental Regulation, EconTalk podcast episode, October 2007

 Bruce Yandle of Clemson University and George Mason University’s Mercatus Center looks at the tragedy of the commons and the various ways that people have avoided the overuse of resources that are held in common.
 Examples discussed include fisheries, roads, rivers and the air.
 Yandle talks with EconTalk host Russ Roberts about the historical use of norms, cooperative ventures such as incorporating a river, the common law, and top-down command-and-control regulation to reduce air and water pollution.

-Property rights, incentives, and slavery throughout history: Stanley Engerman on Slavery, podcast on EconTalk
+Property rights, incentives, and slavery throughout history: Stanley Engerman on Slavery, EconTalk podcast episode, November 2006.